 - For the following several days, rinse multiple times a day with warm salt water, taking care not to swish too harshly around the filling.
 Also, be careful when brushing and flossing around the filling, as doing so too harshly may dislodge the filling.

 - You may feel slight sensitivity in the tooth and surrounding gums, which can be lessened with over-the-counter pain medication.
 If sensitivity persists for more than two or three days, then schedule a follow-up appointment as soon as possible.

 Root Canal Treatment

-    - Depending on the extent of your tooth’s infection, root canal treatment may take more than one visit to complete.
+- Depending on the extent of your tooth’s infection, a root canal treatment may take more than one visit to complete.
 If you receive a temporary filling or crown between appointments, then take special care not to dislodge it while eating, drinking, or brushing and flossing your teeth.

 - After each appointment, refrain from eating and drinking anything until the anesthesia and sedation (if applicable) wears off.

-    - Antibiotics are often prescribed after root canal treatment to better protect the site from infection by oral bacteria.
+- Antibiotics are often prescribed after a root canal treatment to better protect the site from infection by oral bacteria.
 Be sure to complete the course of antibiotic treatment as prescribed by your doctor.